Kodular/Documentation/docs/components/user-interface/time-picker.md

 ## Overview

-<p>A button that, when clicked on, launches  a popup dialog to allow the user to select a time.</p>
+A button that, when clicked on, launches a popup dialog to allow the user to select a time.

 ## Events